Marc Benioff Sells 20,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

 - On Wednesday, September 1st, Marc Benioff sold 20,000 shares of salesforce.com stock.
 The shares were sold at an average price of $269.36, for a total transaction of $5,387,200.00.

-Several brokerages have issued reports on CRM.
-Royal Bank of Canada set a $310.00 price objective on shares of salesforce.com in a research note on Wednesday, September 1st.
-Monness Crespi & Hardt raised their target price on shares of salesforce.com from $290.00 to $300.00 and gave the stock a “buy” rating in a research report on Thursday, August 26th.
-KGI Securities raised shares of salesforce.com from a “neutral” rating to an “outperform” rating and set a $330.00 target price on the stock in a research report on Thursday, August 26th.
-BMO Capital Markets raised their target price on shares of salesforce.com from $280.00 to $310.00 and gave the stock an “outperform” rating in a research report on Thursday, August 26th.
-Finally, Bank of America raised their target price on shares of salesforce.com from $300.00 to $320.00 and gave the stock a “buy” rating in a research report on Thursday, August 26th.
-One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-two have given a buy rating and two have given a strong buy rating to the company’s stock.
-According to MarketBeat.com, salesforce.com currently has a consensus rating of “Buy” and a consensus price target of $299.83.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Sequoia Financial Advisors LLC lifted its position in shares of salesforce.com by 11.0% during the second quarter.
+Sequoia Financial Advisors LLC now owns 40,776 shares of the CRM provider’s stock worth $9,960,000 after purchasing an additional 4,053 shares in the last quarter.
+Bfsg LLC lifted its position in shares of salesforce.com by 8.1% during the second quarter.
+Bfsg LLC now owns 14,740 shares of the CRM provider’s stock worth $3,601,000 after purchasing an additional 1,110 shares in the last quarter.
+Summitry LLC acquired a new position in shares of salesforce.com during the first quarter worth $24,633,000.
+TIG Advisors LLC lifted its position in shares of salesforce.com by 221.4% during the first quarter.
+TIG Advisors LLC now owns 26,812 shares of the CRM provider’s stock worth $5,681,000 after purchasing an additional 18,470 shares in the last quarter.
+Finally, Jaffetilchin Investment Partners LLC lifted its position in shares of salesforce.com by 118.3% during the second quarter.
+Jaffetilchin Investment Partners LLC now owns 8,667 shares of the CRM provider’s stock worth $2,016,000 after purchasing an additional 4,697 shares in the last quarter.
+77.33% of the stock is currently owned by institutional investors and hedge funds.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Duncker Streett & Co.
-Inc. increased its holdings in salesforce.com by 35.8% in the second quarter.
-Duncker Streett & Co.
-Inc. now owns 163 shares of the CRM provider’s stock valued at $40,000 after buying an additional 43 shares in the last quarter.
-Bank of Marin increased its holdings in salesforce.com by 0.4% in the second quarter.
-Bank of Marin now owns 12,000 shares of the CRM provider’s stock valued at $2,931,000 after buying an additional 43 shares in the last quarter.
-Magellan Asset Management Ltd increased its holdings in salesforce.com by 2.5% in the second quarter.
-Magellan Asset Management Ltd now owns 1,880 shares of the CRM provider’s stock valued at $459,000 after buying an additional 45 shares in the last quarter.
-Andesa Financial Management Inc. increased its holdings in salesforce.com by 2.0% in the second quarter.
-Andesa Financial Management Inc. now owns 2,394 shares of the CRM provider’s stock valued at $583,000 after buying an additional 46 shares in the last quarter.
-Finally, Reynders McVeigh Capital Management LLC increased its holdings in salesforce.com by 2.3% in the second quarter.
-Reynders McVeigh Capital Management LLC now owns 2,085 shares of the CRM provider’s stock valued at $509,000 after buying an additional 46 shares in the last quarter.
-Institutional investors own 77.33% of the company’s stock.
+A number of brokerages have recently issued reports on CRM.
+Redburn Partners began coverage on shares of salesforce.com in a report on Monday, June 28th.
+They issued a “buy” rating and a $320.00 price target for the company.
+They noted that the move was a valuation call.
+Nord/LB set a $275.00 target price on shares of salesforce.com in a report on Tuesday, September 14th.
+UBS Group raised their target price on shares of salesforce.com from $300.00 to $330.00 and gave the company a “buy” rating in a report on Friday, September 24th.
+Bank of America raised their target price on shares of salesforce.com from $300.00 to $320.00 and gave the company a “buy” rating in a report on Thursday, August 26th.
+Finally, Mizuho raised their target price on shares of salesforce.com from $300.00 to $320.00 and gave the company a “buy” rating in a report on Friday, September 24th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating, thirty-three have assigned a buy rating and two have assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $311.27.

 salesforce.com Company Profile